Last updated: 29 July 2026

 Third-Party vs Counter Insurance: The Numbers

-In our analysis, third-party annual policies cost €80-150/year for unlimited rental days with zero-excess coverage.
+Third-party annual excess policies are commonly advertised at €80–150 a year for unlimited rental days with zero-excess cover — check the current terms before relying on the figure.
 The same level of protection from the rental counter costs €12-25/day — or €84-175 per week.
 For anyone renting more than once per year, the annual policy pays for itself on the first booking.
 Even for single rentals exceeding a week, standalone policies are significantly cheaper.

 What Third-Party Policies Cover That Counter Products Don't